-The Dance Sport Federation of Serbia is hosting the 2019 WDSF World Championship Disco Dance and the WDSF Open Disco Dance on Friday, October 4th 2019.02/08/2019 read more ...
+Less than a month to go until the 2019 WDSF World Championship Disco Dance and the WDSF Open Disco Dance in Belgrade, Serbia.10/09/2019 read more ...

 With just a month to go until the World Urban Games this 13-15 September in Budapest, the World DanceSport Federation (WDSF) reached out to two breakers set to compete in the Hungarian capital to get their thoughts on the first edition of the new multi-sport event and a range of other topics, including Breaking’s possible inclusion at the Paris 2024 Olympic Games.